 You will need to set expectations early with your client.
-Talk with them about how frequently they want to see their reports.
+Talk with them about how frequently they want to see reports.
 As the expert, you should tell them that it’s normal to want to see biweekly PPC reports, whereas social reports are only a quarterly necessity.
 They will listen to you and follow your lead.

 It’s all on a case-by-case basis.
 But, if you make the effort to set the limitations and rules upfront, like how often reports are generated for certain topics, how many individual reports are guaranteed versus one big report, and how many times the client can call you about it, then there shouldn’t be any issues.
 Be sure to be transparent in your communication about everything.

-Obviously, a daily report will not be quite the same scope of a monthly digital marketing report, but it can help you do everything on a daily basis at a faster pace.
+Obviously, not quite the breadth or scope of the massive monthly digital marketing reports, but a daily marketing report can help you do everything at a daily, faster pace.
 Using these reports, you can make an action plan every morning, comparing it to what you accomplished the day before, and what you intend to accomplish tomorrow.
-Doing this will enable you to interact with the data in real-time, diving into the tinier details that can get lost during a 30-day timeline.
+Doing this will enable you to interact with the data in real time, diving into the tinier details that can get lost during a 30-day timeline.

 These reports will also aid in faster experimentation – you will be able to test out ideas and changes on a smaller scope before it turns into anything big and potentially terrible.
-You can avoid wasting money by carefully working with certain numbers on a day-to-day basis.
-A lot of things are out of your control in this kind of arrangement, but when you pair together several days in a row you will be able to indicate a trend.
-Why wouldn’t you pursue this kind of analytics record keeping?
+You can avoid wasting money by carefully working with certain numbers on a day-over-day basis.
+And, although a lot of things are out of your control in this kind of arrangement, several days in a row, when paired together, can still help indicate a trend.
+Why wouldn’t you pursue this kind of analytics record-keeping?

 We’re not saying tie yourself up with this kind of daily reporting.
 However, we are suggesting that making a habit of checking on certain statistics will make you more effective and productive at your job.
 Here are some of the KPIs you should absolutely be tracking on a daily basis:

 You’ve probably heard the phrase: engagement is key.
 That’s because it’s true.
 For your brand to be known, shared, and loved on social media, consumers need to engage with it.
-That’s why you should be posting every single day on social media, responding to comments, and working on new campaigns that will catch others attention.
-No one discusses the brand that last posted on social media 4 months ago.
-Find the channels that work best for your brand (more visual brands will do better on Pinterest and Instagram; serious brands will do better on LinkedIn, etc.) and help you reach your target audience more effectively.
+That’s why you should be posting every single day on social media, responding to comments, and working on new campaigns that will catch others’ attention.
+No one discusses the brand that lasts posted on social media 4 months ago.
+Find the channels that work best for your brand (more visual brands will do better on Pinterest and Instagram; serious brands will do better on LinkedIn, etc.) and help you to reach your target audience more effectively.
 Develop a strategy of posts that you have seen do well in your analytics, as well as the optimal time to post them.

 By tracking these stats daily, you can harness social media posts that do the very best for that client, translating into lucrative analytics that you can share with them every quarter.
 Track how effective your post was and do it all over again the next day.

-If you are spending someone’s money in online advertisements, you should definitely make it a habit to monitor how it performs.
+If you are spending someone’s money on online advertisements, you should definitely make it a habit to monitor how it performs.
 Any kind of PPC, Facebook Ad, etc. should be something that you check in with at the end of the week.
 You don’t want to be spending $100 per click (depends on the industry).
 This can cause you to spend more of the budget than what the client had intended, which isn’t a good look for you.
 If you see the numbers are down for a particular ad, it can signal to you that it’s time to create a new one.